|

 3.

 How can you prepare nitrogen dioxide gas?
-A method for preparing a sample of nitrogen dioxide gas Method for preparing and collecting a gas more dense (heavier) than air by heating the reactants.
+Apparatus and method for preparing a sample of nitrogen dioxide gas Procedure for preparing and collecting a gas more dense (heavier) than air by heating the reactants.
 The more dense gas sinks down into, and displaces, the less dense air upwards.
 This method of gas preparation is called downward delivery.

 eg 2Pb(NO3)2(s) ==> 2PbO(s) + 4NO2(g) + O2(g) |